openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 referred to as the underlay network.

 In the Ziti Network, all network resources are modeled as services in the Ziti Controller.
-All services on a Ziti Network are only accessible via the Ziti Network.
+All services on a Ziti Network should only accessible via the Ziti Network for maximum effect.
 Network services can be made available via a Ziti Network in a variety of manners.
 The preferred method is embedding the Ziti SDK inside of applications and servers as it provides the highest degree of Zero Trust security.
-However, it is also possible to configure various overly-to-underlay connections to existing network services via "router termination" or a particular type of application with the Ziti SDK embedded in it called a "tunneler."
+However, it is also possible to configure various overlay-to-underlay connections to existing network services via "router termination" or a particular type of application with the Ziti SDK embedded in it that specifically deals with underlay-to-overlay translations (i.e. Ziti Desktop Edge/Mobile Edge).

 The Ziti Controller also knows about one or more Ziti Routers that form a mesh network that can create dynamic circuits amongst themselves.